Housekeeping (film)

 Housekeeping is a 1987 American comedy-drama film written and directed by Bill Forsyth, starring Christine Lahti, Sara Walker, and Andrea Burchill.
 Based on Marilynne Robinson's 1980 novel Housekeeping, it is about two young sisters growing up in Idaho in the 1950s.
 After being abandoned by their mother and raised by elderly relatives, the sisters are looked after by their eccentric aunt whose unconventional and unpredictable ways affect their lives.
+The film explores themes of family, belonging, and the conflict between individuality and conformity in a small, judgmental community.
 It was filmed on location in Alberta and British Columbia, Canada.
 It won two awards at the 1987 Tokyo International Film Festival.